aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 The leader and worker tags are optional; you can upload one or both docker images with this command (though if neither is specified, the script exits with an error).

-## Working with S3
+## Storing Analysis Problems in the Cloud

-Before you can run the solver, you have to add the problems to be solved to an S3 bucket that is accessible by your account.
-As part of the `create-solver-infrastructure` CloudFormation script, we have created a bucket for you where you can store files: `[ACCOUNT_ID]-us-east-1-[PROJECT-NAME]`, and added a `test.cnf` file to this bucket for testing (if you chose a different region than `us-east-1`, the part `us-east-1` in the bucket name will vary accordingly).
+We use the AWS Simple Storage Service (S3) to store the analysis problems we want to solve with our solver.
+S3 has a concept of a "bucket" which acts like a filesystem.
+As part of the `create-solver-infrastructure` CloudFormation script, we have created a bucket for you where you can store files: `[ACCOUNT_ID]-us-east-1-[PROJECT-NAME]`, and added a `test.cnf` file to this bucket for testing.
 You can start with the `test.cnf` example and skip the rest of this section until you wish to add additional files or buckets for testing your solver.

 You can copy files to the bucket with a command similar to this one (when executed from the root directory of this repository, this re-copies the `my-problem.cnf` file to the default bucket):